Language: EN

 What is the scope of variables

 When working with variables in programming, it is essential to understand the scope of the variable.
-This is one of the topics that many programmers find difficult to understand, when, in reality, it is very simple.
+This is one of the topics that many programmers find the hardest to understand (when, in reality, it is very simple).

-As we saw when we looked at the life cycle of a program, a variable has its own “life cycle”.
+Just as we saw when looking at the lifecycle of a program, a variable has its own “lifecycle.”
 In general, during our program,

 The area where we can use the variable is its scope.
-In general (spoiler!), in practically all modern languages the variable exists from the moment it is created, until the block in which it is defined ends.
+In general (spoiler!) in almost all modern languages, the variable exists from the moment it is created until the end of the block in which it is defined.

 It is intuitive to think that we cannot use a variable before creating it (although we will see that some languages are special, right JavaScript?).

-The other missing factor is when the variable ceases to exist.
-Unless we release it manually, the variable is automatically destroyed when it exits the block where it is created.
+The other factor that is missing: when does the variable stop existing?
+Well, unless we manually free it, the variable is automatically destroyed when exiting the block where it was created.

 programacion-ambito-variable

-So the scope of existence of the variable includes all the instructions and nested blocks that are found between the creation and destruction of the variable, which usually occurs at the end of the block in which it was created.
+So the scope of existence of the variable includes all instructions and nested blocks found between the creation and destruction of the variable, which usually occurs at the end of the block in which it was created.

-Put in code form, it is something like the following:
+What, put in code form, looks something like the following:

 {